What Size Dumpster Do I Need?

 • 10-yard: Best for single-room cleanouts or projects with heavy materials (concrete, brick) where weight limits matter more than volume.

-• 15-yard: A good middle ground for bathroom remodels or small kitchen updates—fits about 4-5 pickup truck loads.
+• 15-yard: A solid middle ground for bathroom remodels or small kitchen updates.
+Fits about 4-5 pickup truck loads.

-• 20-yard: The most popular size—handles roofing tear-offs (up to 1,500 sq ft single-layer), medium remodels, and garage cleanouts.
+• 20-yard: The most popular size, and our top pick for most homeowners tackling their first renovation.
+It handles roofing tear-offs (up to 1,500 sq ft single-layer), medium remodels, and garage cleanouts.

 • 30-yard: Ideal for whole-house cleanouts and multi-room renovations where you're removing flooring, drywall, and fixtures across multiple rooms.

-Pro tip: If your estimate falls between two sizes, choose the larger one.
-The cost difference is usually $50-100, but exceeding included weight means overage fees of $50-100/ton—and if you exceed max weight, you'll need a second rental starting at $300+.
+If your estimate falls between two sizes, go with the larger one.
+The cost difference is usually $50-100, but exceeding included weight means overage fees of $50-100/ton.
+Exceed max weight and you'll need a second rental starting at $300+.

 Average Dumpster Rental Costs